 Historic Buildings in London

-Explore the best historic buildings in London for free with The London Pass!
+Learn about London’s heritage at the best historic buildings in London

 Historic Buildings FREE with a London Pass

 The Tower of London is one of the world’s most famous fortresses and has seen service as royal palace, prison, armoury and even a zoo.
 Normally £22.50